 Per trade commission: $9.95 per trade regular pricing/6.95 for National Bank of Canada customers/6.95forNationalBankofCanadacustomers/.95 for active traders with 100+ trades per quarter

 12. Virtual Brokers

 Founded in 2009 as a division of BBS Securities, the Toronto-based Virtual Brokers was the first in Canada to offer commission-free trading.

 Per trade commission: Per share commission structure means equity trades will cost between $1.99 and $7.99/$3.99 for active traders with 150+ trades per quarter.

 Stockbrokers aren’t just advantageous, they’re absolutely indispensable if you want to invest by yourself.
 It might seem like buying stock should be pretty easy to accomplish but here’s not how to do it: show up to almost any public company’s headquarters waving a wad of cash and tell them you won’t leave until they sell you a share of their stock.
 Using this method will more than likely have you end up in a straight jacket rather than owning a share.

 Online trading platforms are considered “self-directed” meaning that the companies are legally barred from providing any investment recommendations.
 If you’re the type who might want a bit more direction in how you invest, and don’t want to spend a fortune, you might instead consider an automatic investing service sometimes called a robo-advisor.
+Since most robo-advisors invest your money in low-cost exchange-traded funds, they tend to have low fees.
 Here’s an overview of your options.